evgenirusev/.NET-Domain-Driven-Design-Template/README.md

 14. TODO: remove secrets and explain where to set secret
 15. Resolve issue with DBInitializer comment
 16. Rename solution
+17 Create aggregator solution if there is a solution that can't fit existing context, or just merge contexts.
+18. Bounded contests - think of them like microservices within a single solution.

 TODO: consider renaming back to Product and Orders because it's more intuitive.